Soccer-Anger as European breakaway threat re-emerges hours before UEFA vote | Sports-Games

 Soccer-Anger as European breakaway threat re-emerges hours before UEFA vote

-European football closed ranks on Sunday, threatening to ban any clubs that join a breakaway competition after the spectre of a European Super League re-emerged on the eve of a vote on Champions League reforms.
+European football closed ranks on Sunday and threatened to ban any clubs that join a breakaway competition after the spectre of a European Super League re-emerged, prompting condemnation from European political leaders.
 UEFA said on Sunday that they had learned that a group of English, Spanish and Italian clubs "may be planning to announce their creation of a closed, so-called Super League."

 "The clubs concerned will be banned from playing in any other competition at domestic, European or world level, and their players could be denied the opportunity to represent their national teams," UEFA said.
 "We thank those clubs in other countries, especially the French and German clubs, who have refused to sign up to this.
 We call on all lovers of football, supporters and politicians, to join us in fighting against such a project if it were to be announced.
 This persistent self-interest of a few has been going on for too long.
 Enough is enough."